🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The graph shows the percentage of people who recycle their rubbish, in five countries, over 12 years.
+You should spend about 20 minutes on this task.
+The chart below shows the percentage of children in a European country who took part in four kinds of activities in 2009.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.
+You should write at least 150 words. <

-The chart below shows the donations given to six different types of charity by one company from 2012 to 2014.
+The bar chart below shows the different types of electronic devices used by people in Australia in 2008.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All